7 Wonderful Winter Mantel Decorating Ideas

 On the mantel, I used real candles (from Dollar Tree) that had been elsewhere during the holidays.
 Last summer I wrapped adhesive burlap ribbon around them.
 The texture and natural color of burlap work great for winter, too.

-NOTE: The adhesive burlap ribbon I used was about 4 inches wide, but I can’t find available anymore.
+NOTE: I used adhesive burlap ribbon about 4 inches wide, but I can’t find it available anymore.
 This ribbon can be added in strips until you get the width you want.)

 The mantel creates a lovely, warm glow at night.

-Pinecones are such a natural element in winter that they should definitely be a part of your winter mantel.
+Pinecones are such a natural winter element that they should be a part of your winter mantel.
 My garland had a few pinecones attached.
 I added more small pinecones that added a pop of white softness to the winter mantel.

 In addition to the area above the mantel, the area below the mantel – the hearth – should also be part of your winter mantel decorating.